 COMMUNITY CONVERSATION FORMAT DATE/DATE RANGE CONDUCTED POPULATION NUMBER COMPLETED HOW PARTICIPANTS WERE IDENTIFIED OR SURVEYS DISSEMINATED Interview 1/8/2025 1/31/2025 School Staff 7 Through school SAP teams, invited specific teachers/school staff to participate in an interview.
 7 agreed to participate.
-KEY THEMES General Attitudes Toward Substa participate in an interview.
-7 agreed to participate.
-General Students who m with more appro- for marijuana.
-Policies/Enforcement Inconsistent enf during after school Vaping - Many se Need for more se need for more in just punishment No one was awae Gambling Most said not ar within online ga Mental Health Anxiety is the m stress/anxiety ar parents/society Strategies to Increase Co Greater focus or readiness skills More flexibility ar ay have negative at oving attitudes are forcement - Several col activities or sch schools have vape of upportive consequents to school options to school opt detectors, but find enforcement challenging because so easy to conceal. ences - Have students who are caught vaping repeatedly.
-Several noted a support youth in quitting vaping or addressing substance use (rather than tences may be for student caught gambling (not on radar screen) an paying much attention to but have heard kids talk about gambling alking about making bets on sporting events/sports pools. al health concern they see among students.
-Their biggest sources of plwork demands, demands of many other activities, pressure from cial media (pressure to be accepted/appear a certain way). and the spent on social emotional learning and career bpics or do other projects that aren't on standardized tests but are of More opportunities for incentives to encourage engagement KEY THEMES Resources/ Readiness More programs/services to support families who are struggling (need to address barriers to far engaging in those services - transportation, stigma, time) More programs/services provided in Spanish Free afterschool and summer programs for youth Education for families/others working with youth about ways youth are gambling and signs of potent problem gambling to look out for
+KEY THEMES General with more approformarijuana.
+Policies/Enforcement Inconsistent enforming after school Vaping - Many setting after school Need for more setting need for more in just punishment No one was awa Gambling Most said not ar within online ga Mental Health Anxiety is the mean stress/anxiety ar parents/society Strategies to Increase Cool Greater focus or readiness skills More flexibility ar interest and implicational stress and implications. ay have negative a oving attitudes are orcement - Severa col activities or sch ischools have vape o upportive consequ n school options to s) are of what consequ n issue they've been mes and students t ost common menta re homework/scho to succeed, and so mmitment to Scho in the student as a p and time to teach the ortance to student ttitudes toward substance use don't tend to share their views.
+Students ones to speak up about not seeing substance use as a big deal, especially I noted enforcement of substance use policies was inconsistent or lacking ool events.
+Netectors, but find enforcement challenging because so easy to conceal. ences - Have students who are caught vaping repeatedly.
+Several noted a support youth in quitting vaping or addressing substance use (rather than uences may be for student caught gambling (not on radar screen) in paying much attention to but have heard kids talk about gambling alking about making bets on sporting events/sports pools.
+Al health concern they see among students.
+Their biggest sources of olwork demands, demands of many other activities, pressure from cial media (pressure to be accepted/appear a certain way). nol person through time spent on social emotional learning and career opics or do other projects that aren't on standardized tests but are of KEY THEMES Resources/ Readiness